craftingcity/The-Known-World/Prenotes Jun 03 24.md

 - You know someone who was hurt at the recent Garrison Explosion.

 ##### I know you...
-- ... you're my sibling!
+- ... we're related!
 What's our relationship like, and how do we feel about it?
 - ... you saved me once!
 What happened, and how do we feel about it?
 Do I owe you?
 - ... we served together!
 Where did we serve, and how do we feel about it?
 - ... you protect me!
 What from?
 Why me?
 How do we feel about this?
 Do I owe you?
 - ... we've adventured together before!
 Why did we stop with that group, and how has our relationship changed since?
 Do I owe you?
 - ... you're my friend!
 How long have we known each other, and how do we feel about the way we act now?
 - ...
 I am bound to you!
 Why do I serve you?
-Is it some magic?
+What am I to you?
 How do we feel about our relationship?
 - ... we survived together!
-What did we escape or survive, and how did we get there?
+What did we escape or survive, and how did we get out?
 How has our relationship changed since?
 Do I owe you?
 - ... we're on the run together!
 What did we do, how did we escape, and what's the plan now?

 ### What happened?